newpatiente2e/docs/docs/20-create-azure-services.md

 From the terminal window, run the following commands to create the Azure Patient Registration Services.

-1. Authenticate to Azure by running the `az login --use-device-code` command.'
+1. Authenticate to Azure by running the `az login --use-device-code` command.
-1. Initialize your Azure environment with `azd init`,
+1. Initialize your Azure environment with `azd init` command.
-1. Follow the prompts to log in to your Azure subscription,
+1. Follow the prompts to log in to your Azure subscription.
-1. Create a name for your resources (e.g: **contoso-health-app**),
+1. Create an environment name.
+For this workshop, the environment name must be globally unique.
+Create a unique environment name by appending a random 6 digital number after **contoso-health-app-NNNNNN**, for example, **contoso-health-app-318721**.
+But don't use the example name, use your own.
 1. Select a region (e.g: **eastus**).
 1. Select your subscription.
 1. Deploy the Azure services with `azd up`.